praveenkrishna0512/ca4-user-guide/docs/UserGuide.md

 <br>

 ***What does it do?***
-- Finds all patients in Docedex that match the specified parameter values, and displays those patients to the user within the *patients list*.
+- Finds all patients in Docedex that match the specified parameter values and displays those patients to the user within the *patients list*.

 ***Additional notes***